Our Concept of a Structural Equation Model

 StructuralEquationModels.SemImplied

 — TypeSupertype of all objects that can serve as the implied field of a SEM.
-Computed model-implied values that should be compared with the observed data to find parameter estimates, e. g. the model implied covariance or mean.
+Computes model-implied values that should be compared with the observed data to find parameter estimates, e. g. the model implied covariance or mean.
 If you would like to implement a different notation, e.g. LISREL, you should implement a subtype of SemImplied.

 StructuralEquationModels.RAM